aynorica/face-detection/README.md

 # face-detection
-This app will detect faces on any pictures you give it
+This app will detect faces on any pictures you givde it